elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

 ---

-### Could you please explain the facade design pattern?
+### What is the facade design pattern in JavaScript?

 <details className='answer'>
   <summary>